citp/privacy-policy-historical/e/en/eno/enoughproject.org.md

 **IP Addresses And Log File Data**

 IP addresses are ID numbers for the location of your computer or network on the internet.
 Log files are recordings of the traffic to and from a server.
-The servers hosting the website for ENOUGH log IP addresses for systems administration and troubleshooting.
+The servers hosting the website for Enough log IP addresses for systems administration and troubleshooting.
 We track page hits in the
 aggregate to track the popularity of pages that people visit.
 With that information we can improve the quality of the site.

 **Children's Privacy**